 For a decade (1970 - 1980), the Land of Oz Theme Park in Beech Mountain NC was one of the most popular theme parks on the east coast.
-Thousands of people from all over the world flocked to see this one of a kind, and unique theme park.
+Thousands of people from all over the world flocked to see this one-of-a-kind and unique theme park.
 The Land of Oz not only allowed you to see Oz but experience it alongside all of the popular characters.

 Where is the Land of Oz?

-Land of Oz Special Events
+Our Land of Oz Videos

-Autumn in Oz
+Autumn in Oz for 2023